G-dH/workspace-switcher-manager/README.md

 ## Features:

-- GNOME Shell 3.36 - 42 compatibility.
+- GNOME Shell 3.36 - 43 compatibility.
 - All workspace related options available in GNOME Shell.
 - Adds options `Wraparound` and `Ignore last (empty) workspace` to the workspace switcher.
-- Adds option to change workspace orientation (horizontal/vertical).
-For GNOME 42 is now available redesigned layout of Activities overview to better serve to vertical workspaces orientation and minimize mouse movements needed to reach Dash and workspace switcher.
-- On-Screen and Fade Out time adjustmens.
+- On-Screen and Fade Out time adjustments.
 - **Allows to add workspace index, workspace name or the most recently used application name or window title to the active and/or inactive workspace boxes in the workspace switcher popup**.
 - Allows to enter/edit a name for up to 10 workspaces.
-This option uses official GNOME gsettings key, which can be used by other applications too.
+This option uses original GNOME gsettings key that is shared with other extensions.
 - **Allows to change position, orientation, size, proportions, colors, opacity and font properties of the workspace popup**.
 - Option to show the popup with only the box representing the currently active workspace.
 If you set all popup background colors transparent, you can have just text with information about the active workspace as the ws switcher popup.
 - Option to keep the popup on screen until you release modifier keys of your workspace switcher shortcut.
-- Any adjustments applyed to the ws switcher popup in the extension Preferences window automatically shows the popup to see the changes.
+- Any adjustments applied to the ws switcher popup in the extension Preferences window automatically shows the popup to see the changes.
 - Example profiles are included to show you the possibilities of the pop-up customization.

 ## Installation